 Final / Occupancy

-The comprehensive final walk-through confirming all prior inspections passed and all corrections resolved.
-Required before a Certificate of Occupancy is issued.
+Comprehensive walk-through confirming all prior inspections passed and all corrections resolved.
+Required before Certificate of Occupancy.
+This is where everything has to come together.

 How to Request an Inspection in Los Angeles

-The most common reasons for inspection failure are not structural defects — they're administrative and preparation issues.
-Work not matching approved plans, missing documentation, trades not ready, or requesting the wrong inspection type.
-These are exactly the problems that inspection management software is designed to prevent.
+The most common reasons for failure aren't structural defects — they're administrative.
+Work not matching approved plans, missing documentation on-site, trades not finished when the inspector arrives, or requesting the wrong inspection type.
+These are exactly the mistakes that happen when you're juggling 4+ permits and tracking everything in your head.

 FAQ